 Program on Science, Technology and Society at HarvardHarvard Kennedy School of Government | Harvard University

-Gabriel received a MA in philosophy and social sciences from University of Lausanne in 2009.
-He is deeply involved in the dialogue between science and society through his participation in various initiatives like the “Interface Sciences-Société” of the University of Lausanne, the “Festival francophone de philosophie”, the “Groupe vaudois de philosophie” and the “Projet Socrate” which looks at what philosophy can bring to business to make it more responsive and responsible in today’s world.
+Gabriel has long been deeply involved in the dialogue between science and society through his participation in various initiatives, such as the Interface Science-Society of the University of Lausanne, the francophone festival of philosophy in Switzerland, the Vaud Philosophy Society, and Projet Socrate, which looks at what philosophy can bring to work organizations to make them more responsive and responsible in today’s world.